Find better matches with our advanced

-I had a long essay up here about music, but it was way too dense and self indulgent.
-Here's the short list: Frank Zappa (all important, cannot be overstated how much I learned from Zappa on the subject of what it truly means to be a serious composer totally dedicated to one's craft,) The Beach Boys (I'm a major, major Brian Wilson acolyte,) The Beatles, J.S.
+The long version: Frank Zappa (all important, cannot be overstated how much I learned from Zappa on the subject of what it truly means to be a serious composer totally dedicated to one's craft,) The Beach Boys (I'm a major, major Brian Wilson acolyte,) The Beatles, J.S.
 Bach, L.v.
 Beethoven, Igor Stravinsky, Arnold Schoenberg, Todd Rundgren, Stevie Wonder (particularly from 71 to 76,) Miles Davis, Keith Jarrett (greatest pianist who will ever live,) Wayne Shorter, Bill Evans, Charlie Parker, Herbie Hancock, Chick Corea, Joe Zawinul, Weather Report, Steely Dan, Antonio Carlos Jobim, Joni Mitchell, Pat Metheny, Marvin Gaye, Motown in general, Paul Mccartney's solo records (but not really any of the other guys solo records besides All Things Must Pass,) Terry Riley, John McLaughlin and Shakti.
-Always on vinyl.
+Almost always on vinyl.
 There are many more, but these are the most important ones to me.
-For what it's worth, there have been exceedingly few records to come out since the early 70s that hold any interest for me, and I really can't relate to anything related to punk, hard rock/metal, country, or hip hop.

 My radio literally never leaves NPR.
 I'm kind of reeling from the loss of My Word from my Friday night drive home.
 Sunday nights are the best, what with the TED radio hour, This American Life, Radiolab, and Pipe Dreams.